Skip to content

 Include a letter of intent with your estate plan.
 Not a legal document — a personal one.
 Write to your children explaining why you made the choices you made.
 Acknowledge the difficulty.
 Express your love.
 Make it clear that every decision was made with thought and care, even if the outcome isn't what every child hoped for.

+Review your plan at least every few years.
 Your children's circumstances will change.
 The child who needed help five years ago might be thriving now.
 The child who seemed financially secure might be going through a divorce.
-Review your plan at least every few years and adjust it as circumstances evolve.
+Adjust as circumstances evolve.

 No estate plan will be perfectly fair to everyone.
 Someone will feel they deserved more.
-Someone will question your choices.
 That's inevitable.
 What you can do is make a thoughtful, considered plan, explain it clearly, and trust that your children will understand — even if it takes them time.